entrylevelitjobs/entrylevelitjobs.github.io/jobs.markdown

 - [The Muse](https://www.themuse.com) – Includes entry-level tech roles, often at large, innovative companies.

 ## Networking and Career Development Resources
 - [Meetup](https://www.meetup.com) – Local tech groups and events, including job-hunting groups and IT meetups.
-- [Stack Overflow Jobs](https://stackoverflow.com/jobs) – A job board from Stack Overflow, many of which are for developers, with entry-level options.
-- [Women Who Code](https://www.womenwhocode.com) – Network for women in tech, offering resources and job boards, often including entry-level positions.

 ## Newsletters and Communities